parthux1/project_preset/readme.md

 ```bash
 doxygen doc/DoxyFile
 ```
 Documentation will be written to `doc/out/`.

-## TODO:
-- allow quick author & project name renaming
+Open it with `start doc/out/html/index.html` .